k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/03_agentic_flow.md

 ### Agentic Flow Agents

-The behaviors described above are implemented by a set of workflow orchestration agents and worker subagents, represented as Broadway actors and flows within the AI Fusion framework.
+The behaviors described above are implemented by a set of workflow orchestration agents and worker sub-agents, represented as Broadway actors and flows within the AI Fusion framework.

 Together, these flows implement the reasoning, decision-making, and execution semantics of the AI Reasoning and Action phase, while keeping the workflow modular, extensible, and easy to evolve.
 When used, implementor shall provide them the right inputs, like prompts and list of tags of tools and worker agents.
 Read [here]() for more information.